× Expanded figure

 Public Access Scope

-License
+Layered License

 Citation and Contact

 If you use EgoCoT-Bench in your research, please cite the accompanying paper.
-For questions regarding access, annotation format, or benchmark usage, please contact the authors via the email addresses listed on this project page.
+For questions regarding access, annotation format, licensing, or benchmark usage, please contact the authors via the email addresses listed on this project page.

 Overall Statistics